caewok/Foundry-Macros/guides/html template guide.md

 - Use `{{...}}` to pass data; use `{{{...}}}` to pass unescaped data (for example, a string variable with html code).
 - Everything between the `<form>` tag is up to you.
 - See [Handlebars Guide](https://handlebarsjs.com/guide/#what-is-handlebars) for more advanced handlebars code.
-- If you want buttons like with Dialog, you will need to add them yourself.

 ## Javascript Options
 ### 1. Call `renderTemplate` and then do something with the resulting html